Peter closed his locker and looked at Kora. “Who’d you talk with yesterday?”

-Holy shit, Peter thought as Kora ran through the jocks, dispelling Dee’s enhancements with fillips and slashes, thrusts and low cuts.
-She finished by twirling on her knees and slicing Blake cleanly across the belly.
-She held the pose—sword-arm and shield-arm extended back like wings, right knee down and left knee up—like a samurai duelist who’d just delivered a killing blow.
+Holy shit, Peter thought as Kora dispelled their enhancements with fillips and slashes, thrusts and low cuts.
+She finished by twirling on her knees and slicing Blake across the belly.
+She held the pose—sword and shield extended backward like wings, right knee down and left knee up—as if she was a samurai duelist who’d just delivered a killing blow.

-Blake’s momentum carried him a few steps past her before he clutched his light-riven belly and bent over, shaking and trembling.
+Blake’s momentum carried him a few steps past her before he clutched his light-riven belly and bent at the waist, shaking and trembling.
 Guttural moans bled from his mouth.
 Blaze spilled from between his claws; it caught on the dust motes floating in the air and was made into harsh white spears, like sunlight spilling through a dusty house.
-Kora was rendered into a cool-ass silhouette as Blake burned with star-like brilliance.
+Kora was rendered into a cool-ass shadow as Blake burned with star-like brilliance.

-When the light faded, he was sitting on his butt and his hands, his clothes hanging off him in tattered strips, his hair tossed into an unruly mess.
+When the light faded, he was sitting on his butt and his hands, clothes hanging off him in tattered strips, hair tossed into an unruly mess.
 “What the fuck?”
-He looked around, dazed and uncertain, watching the last of his minions flee out the door.
-“What just happened?”
+He looked around, dazed and uncertain, watching as his minions fled out the door.
+“What happened?”

-Kora slowly rose from her action-hero crouch.
+Kora rose from her action-heroine crouch.
 “Run, Blake.”

 He gave her a blank, uncomprehending stare, then his eyes widened as he took in her sword and her shield, flashing with the remnants of arcane energy.
 He clambered to his feet and sprinted out the door, holding his drooping pants as he made his retreat.